The Joint-Payee Question

 - No signature of Phat K. Tran by any hand or by any form of agency representation.

-The open documentary question is whether a written power of attorney from Phat K. Tran to Steven D. Silverstein covering banking transactions existed at the time of deposit (and if so, whether that POA was on file with JPMorgan Chase Bank, N.A. as the depositary bank).
-If no written power of attorney existed, or if one existed but was not in the form required to authorize the endorsement of a joint-payee instrument, the § 3110(d) and § 3420 frameworks apply on their face.
+The open documentary question is whether a written power of attorney from Phat K. Tran to Steven D. Silverstein covering banking transactions existed at the time of deposit — and if so, whether that power was on file with JPMorgan Chase Bank, N.A. as the depositary bank.
+If no written power of attorney existed, or if one existed but not in the form required to authorize endorsement of a joint-payee instrument, the § 3110(d) and § 3420 frameworks apply on their face.

 The Statutory Framework on Attorney/Trustee Embezzlement

 The statute is cited here for documentary preservation only.
 No finding of embezzlement has been made by any tribunal as to any conduct documented on this page.
-The publication of the documentary record on this page is not an allegation of criminal conduct against any party; the publication is a preservation of the documentary record for review by qualified counsel and by regulatory and prosecutorial authorities to whom the record has been or may be referred.
+Publication of the documentary record here is not an allegation of criminal conduct against any party; it is a preservation of the record for review by qualified counsel and by regulatory and prosecutorial authorities to whom the record has been or may be referred.

 The standing posture of this page is the standing posture of the entire portal: allegation framing throughout; no finding has been made; the documentary record speaks; characterization is reserved to the appropriate forum.